-Agrivoltaics development in Italy: the current challenge
+Agrivoltaics development in Italy: The current challenge

-agrovoltaic-italy-renewable-energy agrivoltaic-italy-renewable-energy
+agrovoltaic-italy-renewable-energy agrovoltaic-italy-renewable-energy

 Agrivoltaics is a system that evidently increases land use efficiency by simultaneously enabling main agricultural crop production and secondary solar PV power generation on the same cropland area, while optimally utilizing the techno-ecological and techno-economic synergy effects of both production systems.
 It is the current main challenge of PV development in Italy when dealing with utility-scale projects.